euroladbrainlat/Brain-health-in-diverse-setting/README.md

 - **main_results/**
   - **Data/**

-      -`Databases`: Databases required for analysis.
+      - Databases required for analysis.
 They are described in more detail in the following section.
   - **ROIs/**

       -`.nii files`:
   - **Results/**
        - **Images/**

-                 -`.nii files`:
+                 -
        - **Models/**
          - **Aperiodic/**

-                -`.nii files`: Databases required for analysis.
+                -Databases required for analysis.
 They are described in more detail in the following section.
          - **Complexity/**

                 -`.nii files`: